 Despite the collapse of the electricity sector in Lebanon, the telecommunications sector remains profitable, generating revenues for the state treasury according to the approved budgets, even before the upsurge in prices that happened in July 2022.
 We believe there is no justification for withholding diesel and not supplying the transmission stations with fuel in order for them to stay up and running.

 Our study, available in Arabic here, shows that the potential saving through service cutting is minuscule when compared to the overall loss to the whole economy.
-Savings represent less than 3% of overall operating costs of Ogero and just one day of losses to the economy is equal to the cost needed to provide generators to keep transmission stations running for six months.
+Savings represent less than 3% of the overall operating costs of Ogero.

 Disclaimer: Viewpoints expressed in this post are those of the author and may not reflect official Internet Society positions.